THIS NOTICE DESCRIBES YOUR PATIENT RIGHTS AND RESPONSIBILITIES BEFORE RECEIVING MEDICAL TREATMENT AND SERVICES. PLEASE REVIEW IT CAREFULLY.

 Indianapolis, IN 46268

-You may also file a complaint with the Department of Human and Health Services for services and treatment received by Hopebridge Ohio and Kentucky clinics or the Attorney General’s Office for Hopebridge Indiana clinics.
+You may also file a complaint with the Attorney General’s Office and/or Department of Human and Health Services for services and treatment received by Hopebridge in any state where Hopebridge provides services.
 You will not be penalized if you file a complaint.

 IV.
 Changes to this Notice